abdurahmaanya/issue-tracker/README.md

-# An app for managing tasks and tracking staff performance (Basic JIRA clone).
+# An app for managing tasks and tracking performance.

 Do not forget to create .env file by copying .env.example file.

-You can refer to https://create.t3.gg/en/usage/next-auth#setting-up-the-default-discordprovider if ypu are unfamiliar with setting discord OAuth.

 If you wannt to use a database other than SQLite, do not forget to update the datasource provider in schema.prisma accordingly.